tidymodels/parsnip/man/rmd/auto_ml_h2o.md

 - `exclude_algos` and `include_algos`: a character vector indicating the excluded or included algorithms during model building.
 To see a full list of supported models, see the details section in [h2o::h2o.automl()].

 - `validation`: An integer between 0 and 1 specifying the _proportion_ of training data reserved as validation set.
 This is used by h2o for performance assessment and potential early stopping.
-For

 ## Translation from parsnip to the original package (regression)